 Does a Real Estate Agent Benefit From Working With an Investor?

 The real estate market is a tricky one to navigate.
-It’s easy for the novice investor or agent to get confused by all of the lingo and unfamiliar terms that are thrown around so often.
+All the lingo and unfamiliar terms that are frequently thrown around can easily confuse novice investors.

 The 70% rule is an example of something that can be really hard to wrap your head around if you don’t know what it means.
 The good news, though, is that it’s not too difficult to understand.